Skip to main content

 What Does Athena HQ Cost and What Do You Get?

-AthenaHQ costs $295 per month for Self-Serve (3,600 credits, 8+ engines) or custom Enterprise pricing.
-There is no free trial.
+AthenaHQ costs $295/month for Self-Serve (3,600 credits, 8+ engines) or $595/month for Growth.
+No free trial at any tier.

 Enterprise pricing is custom and unlocks the platform's most powerful features: the Athena Citation Engine (ACE), persona targeting, multi-region monitoring, advanced content creation workflows with deep research, SAML SSO, API access, BI tool integrations (Tableau, Power BI, Looker), a dedicated GEO specialist, and a 2-hour support SLA.
 Any brand managing multiple product lines across different geographies will find the Enterprise tier necessary.

-| Feature | Self-Serve ($295/mo) | Enterprise (Custom) |
+Feature Self-Serve ($295/mo) Growth ($595/mo) Enterprise (Custom)

-| Monthly Credits | 3,600 | Custom |
+Monthly Credits 3,600 Expanded Custom

-| AI Engines | 8+ | 8+ |
+AI Engines 8+ 8+ 8+

-| Competitor Tracking | Unlimited | Unlimited |
+Competitor Tracking Unlimited Unlimited Unlimited

-| Team Seats | Unlimited | Unlimited |
+Team Seats Unlimited Unlimited Unlimited

-| Multi-Region | Single region | Multiple countries |
+Multi-Region Single region Single region Multiple countries

-| Citation Engine (ACE) | No | Yes |
+Citation Engine (ACE) No No Yes

-| Content AI Agent | Basic | Advanced (with deep research) |
+Content AI Agent Basic Basic Advanced (with deep research)

-| Shopify + GA4 | Yes | Yes |
+Shopify + GA4 Yes Yes Yes

-| API Access | No | Yes |
+API Access No No Yes

-| Support | Standard | Dedicated specialist, 2hr SLA |
+Support Standard Standard Dedicated specialist, 2hr SLA

 How AthenaHQ's Monitoring Actually Works

 Competitive benchmarking maps how your mention and citation rates compare against specific rivals across each AI engine.
-If a competitor dominates ChatGPT responses for your category but underperforms on Perplexity, that's a gap you can target.
-AI blindspot detection identifies topic areas where AI engines have no information about your brand — essentially a map of where you don't yet exist in AI memory.
+If a competitor dominates ChatGPT responses for your category but underperforms on Perplexity, that's a targeted gap you can act on.

 The Credit System, Content Tools, and What They Actually Deliver

 The content optimization side of AthenaHQ is where the gap between promise and reality is most visible.
 The Action Center recommends what content to create based on citation gap analysis.
 The basic content optimization agent generates first drafts targeted at those gaps.
 In theory, this closes the loop between monitoring insights and content production.
-In practice, the generated content has drawn criticism for accuracy issues and pulling too closely from existing sources — requiring substantial human editing before anything is publishable.
+In practice, the generated content has drawn criticism for accuracy issues and pulling too closely from existing sources, requiring substantial human editing before anything is publishable.
 The advanced content agent with deep research is an Enterprise-only feature.

 The Athena Citation Engine (ACE), which uses a proprietary algorithm to predict citation probability before you publish, is also Enterprise-only.
-At the Self-Serve tier, you can see where you're missing citations but you don't get AthenaHQ's most sophisticated tool for closing those gaps.
+At the Self-Serve tier, you can see where you're missing citations but you don't get AthenaHQ's most powerful tool for closing those gaps.
 This gating strategy is consistent with enterprise SaaS norms, but it means the $295 per month product is deliberately incomplete.

-The revenue attribution integration is genuinely useful and sets AthenaHQ apart from pure monitoring tools.
+The revenue attribution integration is genuinely useful and sets this Athena HQ review apart from pure monitoring assessments.
 By connecting to Shopify and GA4, the platform can attribute actual sales or demo conversions to AI-driven traffic.
 This helps marketing teams make the business case for AEO investment internally.
-Brands like Grüns (reported 6x share-of-voice lift in 60 days), Popl (+38% month-over-month leads from AI search), and Lago (50% increase in AI-influenced demos) are cited as case study results on the AthenaHQ site.
-These are the company's own claims, not independently verified data.
+Brands like Grüns (reported 6x share-of-voice lift in 60 days), Popl (+38% month-over-month leads from AI search), and Lago (50% increase in AI-influenced demos) are cited on the AthenaHQ site as case study results, these are the company's own claims, not independently verified data.

 Who Should Use Athena HQ (and Who Should Not)?

 AthenaHQ fits teams that need broad multi-engine coverage and revenue attribution.
-It does not fit small teams without content capacity or brands seeking predictable, flat-rate pricing.
+It does not fit small teams without content capacity or brands seeking predictable flat-rate pricing.

 Agencies will find the Pitch Workspace useful.
 The ability to pull a prospect's AI visibility data and present it in a branded report during a sales meeting shortens the consulting pitch cycle.
 If you run an AEO practice and need to win clients on the strength of data, that feature alone may justify the monthly cost.